Skip to main content

 first_query.sql

--- Inspect the course catalog
+-- Inspect the product catalog

-FROM course;
+FROM product;

-SELECT s.student_id,
+SELECT c.customer_id,

-FROM student AS s
+FROM customer AS c

 SQL keywords such as SELECT and FROM declare what you want to read, while clauses like WHERE and JOIN refine the results.